 About 213,000 people got a direct pay bump, according to a 2018 study from Arkansas Advocates for Children and Families, which expected another 88,000 workers making slightly more than minimum wage to get a bump as employers pay more to keep them.

 The minimum wage in Arkansas, the birthplace of Walmart, is higher than any of its neighbors.
 Missouri’s is closest, at $10.30.

 Minimum wage: $11.50 per hour

 America's smallest state gives its minimum-wage workers some of the biggest paychecks.
 On Oct.
 1, 2020, the state's minimum wage increased to $11.50, up from $10.50.

-Some leaders in Rhode Island say the state's current minimum wage needs to be higher to stay competitive with neighboring Connecticut and Massachusetts.
+Leaders in Rhode Island said the state's minimum wage needs to get higher to stay competitive with neighboring Connecticut and Massachusetts.
 The government says an estimated 25,000 workers in the Ocean State make the minimum.

 Rhode Island employers are also required to pay workers time-and-a-half for Sundays and holidays.

 Minimum wage: $11.75 per hour

 Though next-door New Hampshire has stuck with the federal minimum wage of $7.25 an hour, Vermont has been lifting its rate to keep up with the cost of living.